groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/logging.md

 hideChildren: true
 toc: True
 ---
-To enable logging you can use the `ConsoleLogger` class or implement a custom logger via the `ILogger` interface.
+To enable logging, use the `ConsoleLogger` class or implement a custom logger via the `ILogger` interface.

 * The [ILogger](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.logging/ilogger/) interface declares the methods used to perform logging.
 * The [ConsoleLogger](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.logging/consolelogger/) class implements the methods that output log messages to a standard console.